tanmoysrt/lumi/README.md

 - [x] Add support for default parameters that is provided in the function
 - [ ] Make available GET request for the function
 - [x] Provide option to override POST with PUT if the user wants
+- [ ] Add support to send file directly to user
+- [ ] Add support to serve files through a public folder [Customizable]
 - [ ] Add authentication middleware support
 - [ ] Support nested routing of urls
 - [ ] For local development, create an file observer that can automatically reload the server when the file is changed.